Get the Justice You Deserve with a Wrongful Death Lawyer

 - Gas stations

 Under premises liability law, a property owner or the party responsible for maintaining the property may be held legally responsible, or "liable," for the injuries of another if they were the result of a dangerous condition that existed on the property.
-Attorney George S. Johnson is dedicated to representing individuals who have been injured due to a property owner's failure to provide reasonable security.
+Our attorneys are dedicated to representing individuals who have been injured due to a property owner's failure to provide reasonable security.
 If you, a family member, or someone you know has been seriously and/or permanently injured or killed during a criminal attack, please contact us today.

 Whatever type of case you're dealing with, it's critical that you have an experienced lawyer on your side, standing up for your family's rights.
-Attorney George S. Johnson has built a reputation for being a top-notch wrongful death lawyer who knows how to get results.
+Our firm has built a reputation for being top-notch wrongful death lawyers who know how to get results.
 Contact our law firm today.
 We help grieving families in the Atlanta area and throughout Georgia.

 Can you sue a prison for wrongful death?